MediaComem/comem-archidep/ex/render-database-deployment.md

 Instead of manually configuring a Linux server, you will be provisioning a couple of services on Render.
 The first is a PostgreSQL Database.

+> : books: PostgreSQL is a relation database management system that is very similar to MySQL.
+We use it here because we can deploy it with one click on Render.
+Other benefits of using PostgreSQL are performance, concurrency and SQL language support.

 ### :exclamation: Create a Render account

 Start by creating a [new Render account][render-register].
 If you chose to register using GitHub, you will be able to skip linking these two accounts together later: